Eschatologue/CM_wiki/docs/gameplay/option/invocations.md

 **Prerequisite:** None

 As a :rsc-bonus-action: **Bonus Action**, you can trace arcane sigils in the air to conjure a pact weapon in your hand—a Simple or Martial melee weapon of your choice with which you bond—or create a bond with a magic weapon you touch.
-Until the bond ends, you have proficiency with the weapon, and you can use it as a spellcasting focus.
+Until the bond ends, you have Proficiency with the weapon, and you can use it as a spellcasting focus.

 Whenever you attack with the bonded weapon, you can use your spellcasting ability modifier for the attack and damage rolls, instead of using Strength or Dexterity, and you can cause the weapon to deal :damage-necrotic: **Necrotic**, :damage-psychic: **Psychic**, or :damage-radiant: **Radiant** damage or its normal damage type.